Achievable logoAchievable logo

 Be registered as an IAR

-This one is pretty simple - the solicitor must be registered as an IAR of the firm they solicit business for.
+The solicitor must be registered as an IAR of the firm for which they are soliciting business.

 Not be subject to a statutory disqualification

-Promoters are treated just like financial professionals.
-If they have a checkered past, they cannot solicit on behalf of an adviser.
-We learned about statutory disqualifications in a previous chapter, but these are past actions or punishments that prevent a person from gaining registration (effectively barring them from the industry).
-Let’s review what qualifies as one:
+Promoters are treated like other financial professionals.
+If they are subject to a statutory disqualification, they can’t solicit on behalf of an adviser.
+Statutory disqualifications (covered in a previous chapter) are past actions or sanctions that prevent a person from becoming registered.
+A person is statutorily disqualified if they are:

 • Subject to denial, suspension, or revocation by any securities regulator